department-of-veterans-affairs/vagov-content/pages/burials-memorials/dic-rates-survivor.md

 #### If the Veteran doesn't have a surviving spouse who is eligible for DIC

 We'll base your payment amount on the number of the Veteran's eligible surviving children.
-In the table below, the monthly rate for each child shows how much you'll receive each month if we pay each child separately.
-The total monthly payment shows how much your family will receive if we pay you in one lump sum each month.
+Eligible children include children who are under the age of 18, or who are between 18 to 23 years old and in a qualified school program.

 ##### Basic monthly rate

-Eligible children include children who are under the age of 18 years, or who are between 18 to 23 years and in a qualified school program.

 | Number of Veteran's eligible children | Monthly rate for each child | Total monthly payment |
 | ---: | ---: | ---: |